DoctorKhan/The-Human-Experiment-Book/src/15_part_investigation/15_mythological_rosetta_stone.md

 "But," he continued, his voice gaining hope, "the **Alba** bloodlines are still here.
 The **Gneh-tah** knowledge is still preserved in hidden traditions.
 And according to the prophecies, we're approaching the time when the original plan can be restored."

 Dr. Tyra looked around the room.
 "Which means our investigation isn't just academic research.
 We might be part of the awakening process ourselves."

-Dr. Vasquez studied her archaeological data with new understanding.
-"And if this framework is correct, we should be able to find evidence of how **The Reges** actually implemented their takeover.
-The mechanisms, the methods, the human agents they used."

-"We need to investigate the conquest itself," Dr. Chen agreed.
-"Not just the mythology, but the actual historical process.
-How did they turn humans into their own conquerors?"

 ## The Path Forward